 149. At the national level, agencies should promote both country-leadership and agency co-ordination (Box 25).
 There is an emerging practice of holding formal Consultative Group meetings in recipient countries, for example in Bolivia, Ghana, Tanzania and Uganda.
-This encourages country-ownership and co-ordination with agencies active in-country.
+This encourages country-ownership and co-ordination with agencies active in-country and is a more helpful approach than holding such meetings in Europe.
 The less formal in-country co-ordination meetings between agency representatives and government are also useful forums.
 The partner country should drive and chair these forums.